-St. Olaf College does not require an ACT or SAT score to be considered for admission.
+St. Olaf College does not require an ACT, SAT, or CLT score to be considered for admission.
 Though some students feel that their test score is a strong component of their application, St. Olaf recognizes that this is not true for all applicants.

->

-> We believe that a student’s performance in high school coursework is the best indicator of success in college, and know that there are barriers outside of students’ control that affect standardized test performance.
+We believe that a student’s performance in high school coursework is the best indicator of success in college, and know that there are barriers outside of students’ control that affect standardized test performance.
 We want your application to empower you, and for you to feel like it is the most accurate reflection of your skills and abilities.
 We look forward to continuing to review applications in a thoughtful, holistic way.

 TOEFL, IELTS, or Duolingo scores are required if English is not their first language and/or the language of primary instruction in school.

 We encourage homeschooled students and students with narrative transcripts to submit test scores.

 Applicants who choose not to submit a test score will be considered for all merit scholarships.

 Changing Your Test Submission Decision: